How Modern Meadow Is Fabricating The Animal-Free Leather Of The Future

 Gabor and Andras Forgacs, a father-son duo who also founded the 3D human-tissue-printing company Organovo, are the masterminds behind Modern Meadow.
 While Andras was living in China in the early 2000s, he fielded a lot of interest in his work at Organovo, which was, and still is, primarily applied in the medical field–developing and printing very small quantities of tissue to be used in reconstructive surgery, for example–but he also started to hear the same question: Would it be possible to apply his 3D printing technology for consumer products?

-That, says Susan Schofer, Modern Meadow’s head of business development, got him thinking about skin cells, and leather in particular.
+That, says Susan Schofer, Modern Meadow’s VP of business development, got him thinking about skin cells, and leather in particular.
 Modern Meadow’s first forays into leather substitutes involved growing the material from actual cow skin cells–a process not unlike that used by the Netherlands-based company Mosa Meat, which is developing “cultured meat” products in a lab using animal stem cells.
 Indeed, in the early days of Modern Meadow, the team was looking to develop meat alternatives as well, but decided to zero in on biofabricated leather, as the concept was, compared to meat alternatives, relatively unexplored.

 And there is a huge need to do so: Despite its long history of use as a clothing material, leather sits at the intersection of some of the most wasteful and polluting activities on the planet.
 It’s derived from livestock–mostly cows, pigs, goats, and sheep–the mass raising for which meat and materials production accounts for more than half of global greenhouse gas emissions.
 And while leather has uses beyond fashion and accessories, it’s a staple in that industry, which comes second only to oil as the world’s most polluting sector.

 Current substitutes, like pleather, aren’t any better.
 Because they’re made from oil in the form of plastic–usually PVC or polyurethane–they’re dependent on fossil fuels and not recyclable.
 Modern Meadow, on the other hand, is naturally derived.
-It biodegrades, unlike other leather substitutes.
+It’s naturally derived, unlike other leather substitutes.
 And unlike genuine leather, it leaves no environmental footprint on the sourcing side.
 By bypassing the large-scale livestock industry entirely, Modern Meadow presents an alternative that’s sustainable at both ends of the supply chain.

 Getting to this point, though, was a process of trial and error.
-Modern Meadow’s initial process of growing leather from animal cells is called tissue engineering, says Suzanne Lee, the company’s head of design, and it involves raising the cells in a material composed, in part, of a serum extracted from unborn calves.
+Modern Meadow’s initial process of growing leather from animal cells is called tissue engineering, says Suzanne Lee, the chief creative officer, and it involves raising the cells in a material composed, in part, of a serum extracted from unborn calves.
 The process is very particular and precarious–if bacteria infiltrate the cell growth process, the whole operation could derail, and the equipment needed to protect against that event is very expensive.
 Furthermore, there’s no real supply chain in place to source either the animal cells or the serum needed to grow them in, so acquiring them at scale would be prohibitively expensive, Lee adds.
 And the fact that the material is, fundamentally, animal-derived negates the possibility of claiming the label “vegan” or “animal free.”

 So in 2014, Modern Meadow switched its manufacturing process.
 Instead of using animal cells, the company began growing collagen–which is essentially what is left over after the hair, fat, and tissues are removed from skin–from yeast.
 “It’s a brand-new technology that enables us to grow the building blocks of nature, using a cell that we design and engineer ourselves,” Lee says.
 “In this instance, that cell is collagen, the protein that you find in your skin and in animal skin, and that really is the fundamental material that composes leather.”